 There’s no need to feel embarrassed or ashamed if your business needs payroll tax representation.
 Tax law is confusing and difficult!
 Polston Tax has over 100 years of combined tax experience to help you with your taxes and accountants dedicated to keeping our business clients compliant on their payroll taxes.

 All employers are required to withhold and match certain taxes from their employee’s paychecks or wages and are required to send them to the IRS.
 Payroll taxes include the Social Security, Medicare, and Federal Income taxes.

-Employers are also required to file certain payroll tax forms with the IRS, namely a Form 941, Employer's Quarterly Federal Tax Return, and a Form 940, Employer's Annual Federal Unemployment or FUTA Tax Return.
+Employers are also required to file certain payroll tax forms with the IRS, such as a Form 941, Employer’s Quarterly Federal Tax Return, and a Form 940, Employer’s Annual Federal Unemployment or FUTA Tax Return.

 If you shut your business down but still owe payroll taxes, there is still hope!
 There are always options.